Search

 When

-a few years ago I’ve conducted a test in my house, I’ve found that as a result instead of 18 minutes my furnace was working only 15 that gave me a 16.7% saving (the outside temperature at the time was 29*F, Ambient temperature was 68*F).
-Since then I have improved my system of the air distribution even more and got solid 20% of saving!
-My furnace and AC are Carrier brand 10 years old, and they are working just like Swiss watches!
+a few years ago I’ve conducted a test in my house, I’ve found out that as a result instead of 18 minutes my furnace was working only 15 that gave me a 16.7% of saving (the outside temperature at the time was 29*F, Ambient temperature was 68*F).
+Since then I have improved my system of air distribution even more and got solid 20% of saving!
+My furnace and A/C are Carrier brand 14 years old, and they are working just like Swiss watches!
 (Sorry I know it's not patriotic).
+Learn more on this and on this pages.

-If you would like to find out how did I do it you can purchase an instant access to both pages at the discount price of only $4.43.
+If you would like to find out how I did it you can purchase an instant access to both pages at the discount price of only $4.43.

 Instant Access: